 Arc began as Taunton Association for the Homeless in the early 1970s when Taunton witnessed an increase in the number of people squatting and sleeping rough.

-In 2016, we lost a significant amount of funding from the government, leading us to restructure our organisation, sadly having to make cuts of services and staff.
+In 2016, we lost a significant amount of funding from the government, leading us to restructure our organisation, sadly having to make cuts in services and staff.

 It was here that the new name ‘Arc’ was introduced, representing a continuous path and progression for our clients, inspiring their lives and helping them to take positive journeys forward.